AadityaUoHyd/basicKeycloakDemo/README.md

 - manager user can access both those urls, as manager has given both user & admin roles.

 # Test them in Postman with such settings :
+Click on "Get New Access Token" first, and later use that generated token for sending request during testing with POSTMAN.
 ![](https://github.com/AadityaUoHyd/basicKeycloakDemo/blob/master/postman1.JPG)
 ![](https://github.com/AadityaUoHyd/basicKeycloakDemo/blob/master/postman2.JPG)